gvwilson/sensibleadventures/shapers.md

 *Example:
 Larrapin doesn't have any particular training in hand-to-hand fighting, so her rating is Average.
-She has just been tackled by an angry zebra whose rating is High.
+She has just been tackled by an angry monkey whose rating is High.
 Larrapin rolls two dice and gets a total of 8 (with no bonuses).
 The zebra rolls two dice and gets 7, but adds a bonus of 2 for a total of 9.